Rare diseases: Your questions answered

 How many treatments are there for rare diseases?

-There are many rare disease treatments and orphan drugs – in Feb 2022, it was estimated that around 50 new therapies are approved each year (source).
+There are many rare disease treatments and orphan drugs, and dozens are approved globally each year.
 However, 95% of rare diseases still have no treatment.

 What are some examples of drugs for rare diseases?